ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * The system's **short name** (required).
 This is used when the system is displayed in lists.
 * The system's **full name** (required).
 This is included in reports that mention the system.
 * An optional **description** to provide more information about the system.
 * A **version** number.
-Although requested this is not currently used in the test bed apart from display purposes.
+Although requested this is not currently used in the Test Bed apart from display purposes.

 If the organisation includes other systems you are also presented here with an option to **copy the test setup** from one of them as a source.
 Selecting one will replicate the selected system's conformance statements for the new system.